 Seeds in weed are a good thing if you’re planning to grow, but you don’t typically want to find them in your bud.

 Seeds add weight to your flower, meaning that you aren’t getting as much psychoactive goodness from your purchase.

 Instead, you’re paying for weighty seeds.
 Cannabis flowers that have produced seeds are also more likely to be less psychoactive.

 When the female cannabis flower puts energy into producing seeds, it allocates fewer resources to developing large psychoactive flowers.

 Likewise, cannabis samples that contain a lot of stems are also low-quality.

-It is not recommended to smoke or inhale vapor from cannabis stems, though they can be used in teas.
+It is not recommended to smoke or inhale vapor from cannabis stems (even using the best weed vaporizer), though they can be used in teas.
 When purchased flower contains a fair number of stems, this means that less of the overall weight contains usable cannabis material.

 8. Check for color - Avoid brown weed

 Cannabis can come in a bouquet of colors.
 While nearly all cannabis flowers contain green coloration, they can also feature purples, blues, reds, and pinks.
 What your flower shouldn’t be, however, is brown weed.